MicrosoftDocs/azure-stack-docs/azure-stack/hci/requirements/server-requirements.md

 > Applies to: Azure Stack HCI, version 20H2

-A standard Azure Stack HCI cluster requires a minimum of 2 servers and a maximum of 16 servers; however, clusters can be combined using cluster sets to create an HCI platform of hundreds of nodes.
+A standard Azure Stack HCI cluster requires a minimum of two servers and a maximum of 16 servers; however, clusters can be combined using cluster sets to create an HCI platform of hundreds of nodes.

 ## Considerations and recommendations